dilumn/dilumn.github.io/_posts/2018-06-08-Configuring-Raspberry-Pi-Day2.md

 Because my `buddy` project is based on Docker-Compose, I started installing Docker into my Pi.
 First few attempts got failed & started reading what was the problem & then found out that Docker is only supporting 64 bit ARM.
 Then only I realized the Raspbian OS I installed is a 32 bit one & still there are no official 64 bit OS released.
 All the forum discussions suggest that it will come soon, but no timeline yet.

 So because of that issue I faced, realized that `buddy` project need to develop outside Docker environment at least until there is a 64 bit OS release for Raspberry Pi.
+There are some other ways that you can use 64 bit OS with Raspberry Pi.
+I will leave that topic to a future blog post.

 So within next few days I will restructure `buddy` & will continue working on the `buddy` development because the Raspberry Pi configuration is almost done.
 One last thing, today is Friday & I am going to keep my Raspberry Pi turn on over the weekend & test the reliability of it.